Easter in Italy and its most delicious dishes

 Sciusceddu is a typical recipe of Messina prepared for Easter.
 Beef meatballs are boiled in meat broth, covered with a mixture of sheep ricotta and egg, then baked in the oven.
 The final result is similar to a soufflé.
 As it always happens in Italy, where recipe variations are common and widespread all over the country, some prefer their sciusceddu not baked, but rather cooked in a pan, where the ricotta and egg mix is added directly to the meatballs and their broth.

-Torta pasqualina, I’m very familiar with: it’s typical of North western Italy, and of Liguria and Piemonte in particular, just where I am from.
+Easter food in Italy also takes the shape of torta pasqualina, a dish I am well familiar with.
+It’s typical of North western Italy, and of Liguria and Piemonte in particular, just where I am from.
 Tradition wants it typically associated with the Genoa area, but its diffusion in the whole of Liguria and Southern Piemonte is ubiquitous.
 A “torta pasqualina” is also made in Lazio.

 The dish, just as pastiera, is a registered P.A.T.
 (Prodotto Agroalimentare Tradizionale, a traditional agro-culinary product).
 Torta pasqualina consists of several layers of a very thin dough made with water, flour and olive oil, in which a savory mixture of ricotta, chard (known as “erbette” in Liguria and Piemonte) artichokes and peas is poured.
 Sometimes, torta pasqualina can be made with spinach, too.
 Typical of it is the presence, within its filling, of full eggs, which are cracked on top of the filling mixture, then baked in the oven.